OrcaSlicer/OrcaSlicer_WIKI/printer_settings/machine gcode/printer_machine_gcode.md

 ## Timelapse G-code

 This G-code is used for capturing timelapse videos.
 It typically includes commands to move the print head out of the way for a photo and then return it to the previous position.

+## Clumping detection G-code

+This G-code is executed when clumping is detected during printing.
+It can be used to pause the print, retract filament, or perform other actions to address the clumping issue.

 ## Change filament G-code